idj997/NLP/README.md

 Inspired by foundational NLP literature and coursework materials; implemented using popular open-source Python libraries.

-If you want, I can tailor this further based on specific notebooks or additional details you provide.
-Would you like me to do that?

 [1] https://github.com/idj997/NLP
 [2] https://www.kdnuggets.com/10-github-repositories-to-master-natural-language-processing-nlp
 [3] https://github.com/sebastianruder/NLP-progress